Brian-S-Park/Auto-git/README.md

 		- git push origin main

-UPDATE![11/4/21]: Just added the create a repository feature.
+UPDATE [11/4/21]: Just added the create a repository feature.
 It just calls the gh tool (Github CLI) to make a new repository and initializes it so that the repo is ready to use right away.
 It saves me a lot of time because now I rarely have to leave my keyboard!!
 Refer to Github CLI documentation for instructions on how to download Github CLI on your system.
 I plan on adding more in the future so stay tuned!